MSD786c/Coffee-Ratings-Mini-Project/README.md

 The goal of this project is to perform Exploratory Data Analysis (EDA) to uncover:

-Which countries consistently produce the highest-rated coffee
+🌍 Which countries consistently produce the highest-rated coffee

-The relationships between sensory features (e.g., Aroma, Flavor)
+🔗 The relationships between sensory features (e.g., Aroma, Flavor)

-Distribution of coffee quality scores
+📈 Distribution of coffee quality scores

-Outliers and interesting insights
+📉 Outliers and unique insights

 📂 Dataset